 3.43-15.15 hours lab (GR or P/NP).
-Acceptable for credit: CSU

 Supervised employment in Education or a related field: Extension of classroom learning to the job site.
 The employment must be related to the student's educational or occupational goals.
 Each 75 hours of paid work equals one unit, while each 60 hours of non-paid work equals one unit.
 Students can earn at most 16 units through general and occupational work experience courses combined, but may re-enroll in such courses any number of times until the maximum of 16 units is earned.
-0801.00